 Simple and Inexpensive Thanksgiving Tablescaping Ideas

-There are plenty of options for Thanksgiving tablescaping, but choosing one of these five themes helps to narrow down the choices.
-They all are easy DIY and inexpensive picks.
-Plus, there’s a little help to incorporate popular tablescaping techniques.
+There are plenty of options for Thanksgiving tablescaping, but choosing one of these five themes helps to narrow the choices.
+They are all easy DIY and inexpensive.
+Plus, we’ve added a little “how-to” help to incorporate popular tablescaping techniques.

 1) Natural Elements